steve-guillouzic-gc/errers/CONTRIBUTING.rst

 accounts can send them to steve.guillouzic@forces.gc.ca.

-We particularly appreciate learning about situations where the processing of LaTeX commands during the text extraction leads to spurious grammatical and spelling errors in Microsoft Word or other grammar and spell checkers.
+We particularly appreciate learning about situations where the processing of LaTeX commands during text extraction leads to spurious grammatical and spelling errors in Microsoft Word or other grammar and spell checkers.
 It is also useful for us to know which LaTeX commands appear textually in your extracted text, as it will help us prioritize the implementation of rules for additional LaTeX commands.
-If you are able to design and submit substitution rules for these commands, please do so as it will accelerate their implementation.
+If you can design and submit substitution rules for these commands, please do so as it will accelerate their implementation.

 Code contributions
 ==================